 - 1. Drafts language of policy is created - 2.
 Policy is revised from staff suggestions, if applicable - 3.
 Policy is reviewed and revised by Library Director, if applicable - 4.
 Library Board approves, rejects, or recommends revisions to policy

-The Administrative Assistant will distribute new and revised policy pages to staff for inclusion/replacement in Policy Manual binders.
+Updated policies will be distributed to staff via the staff shared drive.
 Updated policies also be posted on the Library website.

 Great Falls Public Library